Article 1 – General

-- Representatives – Members, governors, officers, employees, committee members, officials, athletes, coaches, volunteers, administrators, donors, contractors and all other participants within the CCA’s programs and services.
+- Representatives – Members, governors, officers, employees, committee members, officials, athletes, coaches, volunteers, administrators, donors, contractors and all other participants within Curling Canada’s programs and services.

-1.4 Application –This Policy applies to the CCA in connection with personal information that is collected, used or disclosed during any commercial activity related to the CCA.
+This Policy applies to Curling Canada in connection with personal information that is collected, used or disclosed during any commercial activity related to Curling Canada.

-1.6 Additional Obligations – In addition to fulfilling all requirements of the Act, the CCA will also fulfill the additional requirements of this Policy.
-The CCA will not:
+In addition to fulfilling all requirements of the Act, Curling Canada will also fulfill the additional requirements of this Policy.

 - Disclose personal information to a third party during any business or transaction unless such business, transaction or other interest is properly consented to in accordance with this Policy;